Chase Freedom Unlimited®

 How to Redeem Rewards

-The value with Chase credit cards comes from the versatility of the rewards they offer.
-Chase Freedom Unlimited cardholders can use their points (Chase tallies cash back as points – 1X points per 1% back) for statement credits or deposits into existing Chase banking accounts.
+The value of Chase credit cards comes from the versatility of their rewards.
+Chase Freedom Unlimited cardmembers can use points (Chase tallies cash back as points – 1X points per 1% back) for statement credits or deposits into existing Chase banking accounts.

 Additionally, cardholders can use points through the Chase Ultimate Rewards® portal.
 Redemption options include: